Observability is a crucial part of any software product, it helps in

 docker exec -it es01 /usr/share/elasticsearch/bin/elasticsearch-create-enrollment-token -s kibana

-Since we are setting a single-node cluster, we are not interested in the other enrollment token.
+Since we are setting a single-node cluster, we are not interested in the

-The SHA-256 fingerprint of the CA is used with services that needs to identify the CA of Elasticsearch when they establish the HTTP connection.
+The SHA-256 fingerprint of the CA is used with services that needs to

 You can get it through this command: